“Those who are easily shocked should be shocked more often.” – Mae West

 3 Management Practices For Creating Purposeful Urgency and Pearls

 Having a team member apparently content to retire on the job is not an uncommon situation for many managers.
 The employee may simply not be aware that moss is growing on their back or a country named Greece has fallen on bad times.
-Their mental maps may need upgrading.
+Their mental maps may need upgrading by management who knows how to motivate.

 Drifting into comfortable patterns of behavior is natural for individuals, teams, and organizations; however, competitive innovation and complacency cannot co-exist.
 Innovation requires creative tension and conflict.
 Complacency, by nature, develops immunity to outside tensions.